PiercingXX/Piercingxx/README.md

 ### Device enabling
 Drivers and scripts for hardware that isn’t in the Linux kernel:
-- Microsoft Surface kernel support across the installers
+- Surface kernel support across the installers
 - NuVision 8" tablet Wi‑Fi/Bluetooth/Audio fixes — obscure old tech that could be perfect
 - KooTigers touchscreen/driver utilities — neat little toy that needed some help